grahampugh/erase-install/README.md

     sudo bash erase-install.sh --build=XYZ123
     ```

 * Run the script with argument `--move` to move the downloaded installer to the `/Applications` folder.
-Note that this argument does not apply in conjunction with the `--erase` flag.
+Note that this argument does not apply in conjunction with the `--erase` or `f` flags.

     ```
     sudo bash erase-install.sh --move